cdcrabtree/uva-2022/README.md

 # uva-2022
-Materials for UVA short course on 'Computational Text Analysis for Legal Practice'
+Materials for UVA short course on 'Computational Text Analysis for Legal Practice'.